Land of the Earth-born Spirit

 2.)
 Max Factor 11c Finger stickin’ good.
 Stylish finger jamming with good feet and good pro.
 Best and memorable at its grade.
 Anchors at top (rap off) or continue up 2nd pitch of #1.
 Short rack of small cams and all wires.
-Photo is Steve Bechtel ‘doing it right’ up near the bulge.
+Photo at right is Steve Bechtel ‘doing it right’ near the difficult bulge.
+(Anderson and Cairns, ’77)

 5.)
 Maxilash 11a So you think you are an 11 leader?
-Height dependent, ability dependent, ‘threshold for pain’ dependent.
-Pure sandbagaroni.
-And IF you make it past the bulge, you’ve got a long jamfest to go, bro.
+This one is height dependent, ability dependent and ‘threshold for pain’ dependent.
+Pure sandbagaroni!
+And IF you make it past the bulge, you’ve got a long jamfest to go, bro, that won’t let up!.
 Double up on medium cams (up to 3.5″).
+(Wilford and Duncan, 1980)

 6.)
 Octagon (12c) Just do it – and let everyone know.
 You will become part of the legend, its been tried by the best.
-Here are two shots of Tom Painter setting up (No. 1) and going for (No. 2) the critical micro-jam about 5′ up the primary crack.
-Just couldn’t stick it long enough to get ‘feet’.
-Apparently, no one can EXCEPT AARON LOVE who documented (his) the first ascent, 2003)
+Immediately below are two shots of Tom Painter setting up (No. 1) and going for (No. 2) the critical micro-jam about 5′ up the primary crack.
+Tom Just couldn’t stick it long enough to get ‘feet’.
+Apparently, no one can EXCEPT AARON LOVE who documented (his) the first ascent.
+(2003)

 7.)
 Vault 10a This foreshortened finger picker should go on for 100′, but doesn’t.
-Strange exits, either up or straight ‘south’, yes south through the rock to H & H Grunt.
+There are strange exits, either up or straight ‘south’, yes south through the rock to H & H Grunt.
+(Fowler and Zimmerman, 1973)

 9.)
 Nemo’s Nemesis 11d/12a *New route.
 The old captain had a grudge, salty old dude.
 A hardnosed, stemmy start followed by very sustained crystal pinching – ouch!
 Actually refined and dance like moves, yet arduous at the grade.
 Bolted (12 bolts) and fixed anchors up top.
 A 60 M will get you down (not 10,000 leagues).
 (Harper and Thomas, 2000…..sorry, NOT M. Agee as documented elsewhere!)